ciaranmooney/backup/README.md

 * Create and securely store a GPG key (ie offline, printout).
 The key will be backed up in an encrypted file.
 If the key is lost from the laptop, recovery will not be possible
+* Currently unable to rsync either, there isn't enough space on the piDrive for the temperary files.
+* rysnc seems to work but takes just less than 24 hours for a full backup.
+May be worth segregating small, medium and large files.

+Troubleshooting
+--

+If rysnc gives "lack of space error", try rebooting the nfs service on the raspberry pi.
+This is done by "sudo service nfs-kernel-server restart".